Bhakta Prahlada (1967 film): Other versions

 The film was dubbed into Tamil with the same title and into Hindi as Bhakt Prahlad, with scenes related to Chanda-Amarka re-shot with different actors.
 A. Karunanidhi and T. S. Balaiah played Chanda-Amarka in the Tamil version, and were replaced by Rajendra Nath and Dumal in the Hindi version.
 The Tamil version had dialogues by Aaroor Dass, and was distributed by AVM themselves.
 The Tamil and Hindi versions were released on 24 March and 2 November 1967, respectively.
-The Kannada version, also entitled Bhakta Prahlada, was released by AVM on 26 March 1974.
+The dubbed Kannada version, also entitled Bhakta Prahlada, was released by AVM on 26 March 1974.